What is Veltassa, and what is it used for?

 Veltassa is indicated for the treatment of hyperkalemia, or high levels of potassium.
-High levels of potassium usually are caused by kidney or adrenal gland malfunctions and may cause
+High levels of potassium usually are caused by kidney or adrenal gland malfunctions and may cause symptoms such as

 Veltassa works in the colon by binding with potassium from your food and preventing your body from absorbing it.